theory/justatheory/content/photo/nyc/harlem-hawk/index.md

 greeted me, a mere 5-8m.

 {{% figure
     src       = "hawk1.jpeg"
     alt       = "A red-tailed hawk sitting on a branch in New York City" caption   = "Hello there, New Yorker."
+    copyright = "2020 David E. Wheeler"
 %}}

 I don't know what I expected to see, but it wasn't *this!* I've heard that